Wednesday, January 10, 2007

 fgf has a very interesting interview up now.

-into the mind of a uscf official.
+a rare look into the mind of a uscf official.

 maybe the donimator should take a look.